With Fedora 25 and later, NVIDIA Optimus devices are automatically detected.

 Please note that NVIDIA currently only support "outputsource" and not "offloadsink".
 It means that you cannot disable the dGPU (nvidia).
 The current workaround is to reboot onto the free Software version using an alternative boot option menu.

-With Xorg server 1.19 (Fedora 25 and later), this feature allows buffer sharing between the Intel and the NVIDIA card.
-This is not enabled by default because it doesn't work for all cases.
+With Xorg server 1.19 (Fedora 25 and later), this feature allows buffer sharing between the Intel and the NVIDIA card when using Xorg (not relevant for Wayland).

 sudo grubby --update-kernel=ALL --args="nvidia-drm.modeset=1"